-Pruning procedures: Cut the pomegranate back once it is 2 feet (60 cm) high.
-Allow 4 to 5 shoots to develop about 1 feet (30 cm) above ground.
-For the first three years keep shortening the branches to encourage shoot development.
+Pruning procedures: Cut the Pomegranate back once it is 2 feet (60 cm) high.
+Allow 4 to 5 shoots to develop about 1 foot (30 cm) above ground.
+For the first three years, keep shortening the branches to encourage shoot development.
 Fruit only develops where there is new growth.
-After 3 years, just prune away dead, damaged or diseased branches.
+After three years, just prune away dead, damaged or diseased branches.

 Pests and Diseases

-Some believe that the fruit in the Garden of Eden was really a pomegranate.
+Some believe that the fruit in the Garden of Eden was a pomegranate.